gullah26/Gem-master/README.md

 - Products can be added to bag either a registered or non-registered user once a user navigates to the product details page.
 Item quantity increase and decrease button can help the user edit the quantity of items to be added to the shopping bag.

 #### User information, Email confirmation and Payment
-  - Users with and without accounts can buy products.
-When the user is ready to proceed with the  payment and is on the cart page, they can click the "checkout" button to be taken to the payment page, that they can fill out the required fields that really are missing (users can choose to store the information), and then complete their order.
-Users are routed to a success page where order information is available after the order has indeed been completed.
-When an order is completed, users are automatically sent a confirmation email including the order details.
+  - Either a User is registered or not, the user can still checkout regardless of status, user can choose to store their information on their profile or not, generally orders can be completed regardless of the user status, the user will be directed to the appropriate payment page where the order can be completed, if successful an email confirmation is automatically sent to the provided user email address.

 #### Profiles
-  - The user can modify the delivery details under the profile page management.
+  - A user can modify, edit or update the informations on their personal profile with ease.

-#### Admin Superuser
+#### Admin or Superuser
-To access the admin interface by adding /admin to the end of the Euser URL.

-  In the admin interface, a superuser or administrator can:
-  -  View the list of categories and goods and create, update, or delete them.
-  -  Product and its information may be edited, deleted, or added.
-  -  View the whole list of users and remove any you want.
-  -  View the order history and all associated details.
-Which user, when, how much, what order number, etc.
+only an authorized personel can have access to the Admin page, as the web application security could be breached from an un-authorized access by infiltrators.
+However, to gain access to the Admin area an back slash is added to the URL of the web application, which will prompt an authorized login details.

+  If the Admin login was successful:
+  -  A Superuser can Create, Read, Update and Delete product.
+  -  A SuperUser can manage orders and authorize orders and restric suspicious users or cancel a suspicious order.
+  - SuperUser can maintain the website and make sure everything is up and running.

 ### Error Page